 - Mustard Dill Sauce (Ikea)

 - Potato Chips -Plain and Sour Cream (Ikea)

 - Daim Cake (Ikea)

 The only things I had to actually cook were the new potatoes -which were boiled and then I added butter and fresh dill to, and the cucumber salad.

-I wasn’t able to find authentic swedish cheeses here, but found on line that a Jarlsberg or something similar and soft cheese like Havarti were great substitutes.
+I wasn’t able to find authentic Swedish cheeses here, but found on line that a Jarlsberg or something similar and a soft cheese like Havarti were great substitutes.

 I’ve never really cooked much with dill, but it seemed like a really prevalent addition for Swedish food.
 I added it to the potatoes and the cucumber salad and we all really enjoyed it.